MariaFlyAway/Project1_FYS_STK/README.md

 ## License

-The data used in this project is licensed under the Creative Commons Attribution 4.0 International Licence - see the [LICENSE]: Topographical_dataset/_Lisens_License.txt for details
+The data used in this project is licensed under the Creative Commons Attribution 4.0 International Licence - see the [LICENSE]: Topographical_dataset/_Lisens_License.txt for details.

 ## Contributors
 - **Jonas Jørgensen Telle**